ghadeeras/vibrato/src/main/java/vibrato/fourier/FourierTransforms.md

 The `vibrato.fourier` package contains the classes that transform a "windowed signal" from/to its discrete time-domain representation (real time samples) to/from its discrete frequency-domain representation (complex frequency samples).

-There are two main classes in this package:
+There are three main classes in this package:

  * [`FFT`](FFT.java): Transforms a signal (supplied as a `RealVector` or `ComplexBuffer.Pointer`) from time-domain to frequency-domain.
 It outputs the frequency samples into another `ComplexBuffer`.
  * [`IFFT`](IFFT.java): Transforms a signal (supplied as a `ComplexBuffer.Pointer`) from frequency-domain to time-domain.
 It outputs the time samples into another `ComplexBuffer`.
+ * [`FastFourierTransformer`](FastFourierTransformer.java): This is the DSP unit which performs FFT on input signals, and which could be added to a DSP system.

-For both classes, the constructor takes the minimum number of time/frequency samples.
+For all these classes, the constructors/factory methods take the minimum number of time/frequency samples.
 The actual number of samples is the nearest higher power of two.

 Example:
 ```java